-450.9 RETENTION OF RECORDINGS
+450.8 RETENTION OF RECORDINGS

-Any time a member records any portion of a contact, the member shall categorize the video, record the related case/incident number and transfer the file in accordance with the current procedures for storing digital files.
-The member shall also document the existence of the recording in the related case report.
-Transfers shall occur at the end of the member's shift, or any time the storage capacity is nearing its limit or as otherwise directed by a supervisor.
+Any time a member records any portion of a contact, the member shall categorize the video into the appropriate category to ensure the recording is retained if there is evidentiary value.
+The user should also record the related case/incident number and transfer the file in accordance with the current procedures for storing digital files.
+The member shall also document the existence of the recording in the related case report on the first line of the narrative.
+Transfers shall occur at the end of the member's shift, or any time the storage capacity is nearing its limit, or as otherwise directed by a supervisor.
+Videos that have no evidentiary value need to be changed from "uncategorized" to "No Evidentiary Value" and purged in accordance to the deletion schedule.